 My Research Projects

 I have conducted archaeological research in North and South American since 2006.
-In the United States, I have worked in Colorado and Wyoming.
+In the United States, I have worked in Colorado, Minnesota and Wyoming.
 In South America, I work primarily in Peru.
 My current research projects explore the diet and cuisine choices of marginalized peoples living under Inka and Spanish imperial rule in ancient Peru.
 Click the links below to learn more.